 Keep meat and non-meat separate at all times.

 Keep meat versus anything that isn’t meat, especially anything cooked versus not cooked, separate All The Time.

 Playing my card here, but I have a Doctorate in Microbiology.
-I bring this up because when it comes to controlling microbes, preventing food-borne illness, and contaminating things with bacteria prevention, I Am Your Girl.
+I bring this up because when it comes to controlling microbes, preventing food-borne illness, and prevention for contaminating things with bacteria, I Am Your Girl.

 I will have much more on this in another post, but just keep meat away from everything else.
 And only use cutting boards for meat that can go through the dishwasher.